 Backlash Blues (1967)

-The bluesy song Backlash Blues by Simone was recorded in France in 1967.
+Simone’s symbolic song Backlash Blues was recorded in France in 1967.
 The lyrics to the song were written by Simone’s friend, poet Langston Hughes.
 The song is a 12-bar piece which opens with an instrumental, and Simone posing questions to “Mr. Backlash.”
 By utilizing the 12-bar blues style, Simone is “appealing to the entire African-American community to create a united front.
 She is also implicitly suggesting that the community should draw strength from its rich heritage.”
 Simone passionately uses the song to paint an image of the overt racism in the United States:

 You give me second class houses / And second class schools / Do you think all colored folks / Are just second class fools?